c-smile/sciter-js-sdk/docs/md/HTML.md

 Sciter extends regular HTML with elements, features and easier ways of doing the same things.

-The following is a table of the what can be done in 'Sciter-way' instead
+The following is a table of the what can be done in 'Sciter-way' instead (can be mixed)

 | Sciter | Regular HTML |
 | ------ | ------------ |